“Which counties are the best for finding land deals?”

 If there's any question I've heard hundreds of times, it's probably this one.

-It's a great topic for discussion, because choosing the right market can and will have a HUGE impact on your ability to find great acquisition opportunities that are cheap enough and yet still have a big enough margin to resell them for a pile of cash.
+It's a great topic for discussion because choosing the right market can and will have a HUGE impact on your ability to find great acquisition opportunities that are cheap enough and yet still have a big enough margin to resell them for a pile of cash.

-In this blog post, I’m going to explain the 7 most important attributes I pay attention to when evaluating new areas to invest in.
+In this blog post, I will explain the most important attributes I pay attention to when evaluating new areas to invest in.

 1. Population & Proximity

 One of the first things I look at when deciding which county to pursue is not only the population of that area but also its proximity to the nearest major metropolitan area.

 Why?
 Because as a vacant land investor, you will find far more acquisition opportunities in RURAL counties with a sparse population than in densely populated counties.